-- Analysis of a single fully marine macrobenthic sample (MB, Macrobenthic Sample module). - · Re-analysis by Thomson Unicomarine of three own samples supplied by each of the participating laboratories (OS, Own Sample module). - · Identification of two sets of twenty-five invertebrate specimens (RT, Invertebrate Ring Test module). - · Re-identification of a set of twenty-five specimens supplied by each of the participating laboratories (LR, Laboratory Reference module).
+- Analysis of a single natural estuarine macrobenthic sample (MB, Macrobenthic Sample module); - Re-analysis by Thomson Unicomarine of three own samples supplied by each of the participating laboratories (OS, Own Sample module); - · Identification of two sets of twenty-five invertebrate specimens (RT, Invertebrate Ring Test module); and - Re-identification of a set of twenty-five specimens supplied by each of the participating laboratories (LR, Laboratory Reference module).

-The analytical procedures of the various modules were the same as for Year 17 of the Scheme, which includes the specification that the Macrobenthic Sample module and CSEMP samples within the Own Sample Module should be conducted using the NMBAQC guidance for macrobenthic invertebrate sample analysis (Worsfold, Hall & O'Reilly (Ed.)
+The analytical procedures of the various modules were the same as for Year 18 of the Scheme, which includes the specification that the Macrobenthic Sample module and CSEMP samples within the Own Sample Module should be conducted using the NMBAQC guidance for macrobenthic invertebrate sample analysis (Worsfold, Hall & O'Reilly (Ed.)
 2010).
 The results for each of the Scheme exercises are presented and discussed.
 Comments are provided on the performance for each of the participating laboratories in each of the exercises.

-Two Ring Tests (RT) of 25 specimens were distributed.
-One set contained 25 general invertebrate specimens (RT41) and a second set consisted of 'targeted' specimens from taxa that occur in Scottish waters (RT42).
-For the general set of fauna (RT41), there was fairly good agreement between the identifications made by the participating laboratories and those made by Thomson Unicomarine On average each participating laboratory recorded 2.1 generic differences and 6.3 specific differences.
-Eight taxa (two molluses, four polychaetes and two crustaceans) were responsible for two thirds of the specific differences.
-The 'targeted' ring test (RT42, taxa from Scottish waters) produced much better results than the standard exercise.
-On average each participating laboratory recorded 2.9 generic differences and 3.6 specific differences.
-Four taxa (three molluses and one polychaete) were responsible for more than half of the differences.
+Two Ring Tests (RT) of 25 specimens were distributed (RT43 and RT44).
+Both sets contained 25 invertebrate specimens, the second (RT44) including several taxonomically challenging species.
+In general, there was fairly good agreement between the identifications made by the participating laboratories and those made by Thomson Unicomarine.

+For RT43 each participating laboratory recorded on average 2.3 generic differences and 4.7 specific differences.
+Nine taxa (two polychaetes, three molluscs, and four crustaceans) were responsible for more than two thirds of the specific differences.

+For RT44 each participating laboratory recorded on average 2.5 generic differences and 5.4 specific differences.
+Again nine taxa (one mollusc, one crustacean, one oligochaete, one ctenophore, and five polychaetes) were responsible for more more than two thirds of the specific differences.

 Laboratory Reference (LR): Eleven laboratories submitted their specimens for confirmation.
-Six of these 11 laboratories were responsible for one third or more differences to the identifications made by Thomson Unicomarine.
-The taxa involved were mainly bivalves, amphipods and polychaete families which are either speciose or for which keys are inadequate.
+Misidentifications were found to be usually for bivalve, amphipod and polychaete species, belonging to genera which are either speciose, or for which keys are inadequate.
+The majority of taxonomic errors could be attributed to the submitted polychaetes (49 %) and molluscs (40 %).

-Analysis of the Macrobenthic Sample (MB) by the participating laboratories and subsequent re-analysis by Thomson Unicomarine provided information on the efficiency of extraction of the fauna, accuracy of enumeration and identification and the reproducibility of biomass estimations.
-For MB19 fully marine samples from the southern North Sea were distributed.
-This was the second MB exercise with strict extraction and processing instructions and, in contrast to the previous year, results for MB19 showed a high degree of agreement to the reanalysis by Thomson Unicomarine.
-Extraction efficiency (of individuals) was on average 95.84% with only one laboratory extracting less than 90 % of the individuals.
+Analysis of the Macrobenthic Sample (MB) by the six participating laboratories and subsequent re-analysis by Thomson Unicomarine provided information on the efficiency of extraction of the fauna, accuracy of enumeration and identification and the reproducibility of biomass estimations.
+For MB20, natural estuarine samples from the southern North Sea were distributed.
+Results for this macrobenthic exercise showed a high degree of agreement to the re-analysis by Thomson Unicomarine.
+Extraction efficiency (of individuals) was on average 96.53% with one laboratory achieving 100 % and all laboratories extracting more than the required 90 % of individuals.
 Comparison of the results from the laboratories with those from analysis by Thomson Unicomarine (following the NMBAQC macrobenthic analysis guidelines) was made using the Bray-Curtis similarity index (untransformed).
-The value of the index varied between 76.02% and 99.06%.
-It was better than 90% in 71% of the comparisons and less than 85% in only one laboratory.
+The value of the index varied between 82% and 99%.
+It was better than 90% in 83% of the comparisons and less than 85% in only one laboratory.